commercialhaskell/stack/doc/config_command.md

 `stack config set package-index download-prefix <url>` sets the `download-prefix` key of the `package-index` key in a YAML configuration file, accordingly.
-By default, the project-level configuration file (`stack.yaml`) is altered.
+By default, the project-level configuration file (`stack.yaml`, by default) is altered.
 The `--global` flag specifies the user-specific global configuration file (`config.yaml`).

 ## The `stack config set resolver` command